 - Participate in reading groups and discussion groups

-The spring 12-week online program will be offered from January 17 through April 8.
+The Spring 2023 program is completely online and will be offered from January 23 through April 14.

-Participants must attend at least 80% of the Academy program (including live Q&A sessions, pre-recorded lectures, and bi-weekly cohort meetings) in order to graduate and receive the Academy’s certificate of completion.
+Participants must attend at least 80% of the Academy program (including live Q&A sessions and pre-recorded lectures) in order to graduate and receive the Academy’s certificate of completion.
 Academy graduates can list this credential on resumes and will have the ability to participate in further Heritage programming, including future events offered by The Heritage Foundation and frequent alumni reunions.

 “The Academy program has supplemented my undergraduate college education by broadening my perspectives of significant public policy issues and equipping me to discuss them with confidence.
 I can genuinely say that I am more prepared for future internships and a career in public policy due to my experience in The Academy.” - Joy Zavalick, Student, Grove City College